-Read online and there’s a resounding echo of techies, bloggers, and Apple-haters hating on the watch.
+Read online and there’s a resounding echo of techies, bloggers, and Apple haters hating on the watch.
 They’re everywhere… and none of their opinions matter to me.
 And I don’t think any of their opinions should matter to Apple.
 Too expensive, lack of innovation, quality and speed issues… all complaints from the haters.
-Hey haters… a million sold in a day and now on back order beyond June.
-Haters weren’t going to by the Apple Watch anyways, why would you hug them?
+Hey haters… a million sold in a day and are now on backorder beyond June.
+Haters weren’t going to buy the Apple Watch anyways, why would you hug them?

 DK New Media Fires Haters and Loves Its Lovers

 Last year, after recovering from a tumultuous year prior, we started our recovery.
 Many of our issues were my fault.
 We expanded without the necessary resources and then scrambled to fill the gap.
 Rather than working hard to identify the right customers, we took on almost everyone asking for our help… and it was a nightmare.
 We wound up even designing an infographic about the types of customers we were burning through.

 We accepted work with a lot of clients that were just abusive and cheap.
 They didn’t look at us as a partner, they looked at us like a challenge to squeeze every last penny out of.
 I didn’t hug our haters, we fired them.

 We now put extraordinary effort into prequalifying our customers and ensuring that we’re a great fit culturally with one another and that we believe we can succeed in working with them.
 The difference is night and day.
 We’re having our best year ever, we’re expanding our footprint, we’re happy, and the work we’re doing is far better than we were before.